Settings

 Screenshots

-Settings dialog showing all four tabs
+Settings dialog showing all six tabs

 Common tab — orderbook and NATR parameters

-Chart tab — display toggles
+Chart tab — display toggles and patterns

 Operational notes